-Each lecture also has a preparatory lecture video that is posted on Canvas, and students are expected to watch them before the lecture starts.
-This is crucial because not only the lecturers sometimes refer to information covered in those videos during the lecture, but also they are examined in MST and final exams.
+Each lecture also had a preparatory lecture video that was posted on Canvas, and students were expected to watch them before the lecture started.
+This is crucial because not only do the lecturers sometimes refer to information covered in those videos during the lecture, but also they are examined in MST and final exams.

-BIOSCI101 consists of six laboratories that are attended every fortnight.
-Each lab has a short relatively straightforward prelab component which you do before attending the lab and hand in once you walk in, which also contributes to your final laboratory grade.
+BIOSCI101 consisted of six laboratories that are attended every fortnight.
+Each lab has a short relatively straightforward prelab component in the form of a quiz on Canvas which was to be completed before the due date prior to its corresponding lab.
+It contributed to the final laboratory grade.
 Suggested readings are provided but are not necessary to do well in the laboratory.
-The way each lab is structured allows you to work at a reasonable pace, and in some labs, most students can finish early.
-Topics taught in lectures were reviewed that related to the lab during the lab so that you could answer the lab assignments.
+The way each lab is structured allows the students to work at a reasonable pace, and in some labs, most students can finish early.
+Topics taught in lectures were reviewed that related to the lab during the lab so that students could answer the lab assignments.

-The first laboratory is just an introduction and I promise you it’s super easy, and the following labs mostly involve data collection and then answer questions on assignment sheets.
+The first laboratory is just an introduction and it’s extremely straight forward, and the following labs mostly involve data collection and then answer questions on assignment sheets.
 The topics covered from lab 2 to 5 included such concepts such as nucleic acids, gene expression, photosynthesis, and blood glucose.

 Cellular and Molecular Biology

-Taught by Dr Kate Angel in 8 lectures in 2019.
+Taught by Dr Kate Angel in 8 lectures in 2021.
 A great lecturer to start the year off, her pace is slower than most other lecturers and most content required for the MST is on the slides.
 Sometimes she would go more in depth than her slides but as she will reiterate in reviews or FAQs, the content examined will be on the slides and in the course guide.
 About half way during her lectures, she would conduct an exercise to test on the knowledge taught in her preparatory lecture videos.
-Those exercises can be found in the course book, and are similar to the short answer questions in the final exam of her section.
-Therefore, I highly recommend you to review those questions before you sit the exam.
+Those exercises can be found in the course book, and can be a part of the questions in the final exam of her section.
+Therefore, I suggest you review those questions before the exam.

-Her content mostly revolves around eukaryotic cells and their components and function, including a large focus in the latter half protein synthesis and gene expression.
+Her content mostly revolves around different types of microscopes used to view eukaryotic cells and their components and function, including a large focus in the latter half protein synthesis and gene expression.